 It sounds simple, but today’s devices are always connected, and always using your bandwidth.
-Make sure you limit the amount of devices actively connected to your router by turning them off, or turning off background data/internet connections.
+Make sure you limit the number of devices actively connected to your router by turning them off or turning off background data/internet connections.
 Yes, cell phones and tablets count too.

-Your Infrastructure Could Be To Blame
+Your Network Infrastructure Could Be to Blame

-Unfortunately, not everyone has a brand new building or brand new fiber-optic line going directly in to their house.
+Unfortunately, not everyone has a brand new building or brand new fiber-optic line going directly into their house.
 The fact of the matter is that America (and other countries) are getting older faster than we are able to keep everything up to date.

 Check Your Cable Outlets

 Although you can test these things yourself using a signal tester, there won’t be much you can do about it without having your cable guy/girl handy.
-Give them a call and make sure that they don’t leave until you have an answer that matches up with the information below:
+Give them a call and make sure that they don’t leave until you have an answer that matches up with the information below.

-- Downstream Power is the measure of the signal level received by the cable modem.
+This is the measure of the signal level received by the cable modem.
 Although levels of -15dB to +15dB are supported, you’ll want this to be between +8dB and -8dB.

-- Signal/Noise Ratio is a measure of how clear the signal is.
+This is a measure of how clear the signal is.
 Anything over 30dB is best, but anything under 25mB will cause issues like lag, slower connection speeds, or dropped connections.